VirendraChavda/Marketing-Effectivenes/README.md

 ### Author: Virendrasinh Chavda

 <p align="justify">
-This repository contains the code and analysis for evaluating the impact of two marketing campaigns (Ad and PSA) on conversion rates using **A/B testing**.
+This repository contains the code and analysis for evaluating the impact of two marketing campaigns (Ad and PSA) on conversion rates using <strong>A/B testing</strong>.
 The project employs statistical tests such as the Chi-Square Test, Point-Biserial Correlation, and Linear Regression to measure differences in conversion rates and assess the effect of ad frequency on conversions.
 </p>

 ## Table of Contents